 DRI is working with Lebanese civil society organisations and public officials to promote a public debate on local governance and support decentralisation reform in line with good governance principles.
 DRI conducted two large surveys in 2017 and 2018 to identify the needs and challenges of the three tiers of government (municipal, unions of municipalities and national government) and to assess their role in public service delivery.
 The project has focused on three public service sectors in particular: solid waste management, security, and political participation, which were also reflected in two recent reports published in 2018 and 2019 respectively.

 DRI raises awareness and advocates for better local governance as part of “Al-Idara bi-Mahalla”, a campaign that aims to include all relevant actors and influencers involved in the decentralisation process.
 Since May 2017, DRI has provided legal expertise to the Administration and Justice parliamentary committee to support the debate on the 2014 Administrative Decentralisation Bill.
-Since July 2019, we support the Municipalities and Defence committee to modernise the 1977 Municipal Act.
+Since July 2019, we have supported the Municipalities and Defence committee to modernise the 1977 Municipal Act.